tofran/restic-rclone-docker/README.md

 Example tags: `latest_latest`, `0.16.0_1.64.0`, `latest_1.64.0`, `0.16.0_latest`.

 The latest 4 images from both upstreams are maintained.
 Image building is automatic, via [GitHub actions](https://github.com/tofran/restic-rclone-docker/actions).

+There is no guarantee the versions are compatible, please check both software releases and documentation

 ## Architecture support